Go Back

 • 2 pinches black pepper

-• 2 tablespoons Greek yogurt more or less depending on the desired thickness (optional, for a creamier texture)
+• 2 tablespoons Greek yogurt optional, adjust for a creamier texture

 • 1 teaspoon sumac optional

-• Espelette pepper or cumin optional, for sprinkling
+• Espelette chili or cumin optional, for sprinkling

 • Fresh flat-leaf parsley chopped, for garnish (as desired)

-• Olive oil for garnish and possibly a teaspoon in the preparation
+• Olive oil for drizzling and optionally 1 teaspoon in the mixture

 • 2 tablespoons pine nuts optional